Scientist Visa Sponsorship Jobs in Maine

 Which visa types are most common for scientist roles in Maine?

-The H-1B is the most common visa for scientist positions in Maine, as most roles require at least a bachelor's degree in a specific scientific field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for scientist positions in Maine, as most roles require at least a bachelor's degree in a specific scientific field, meeting the specialty occupation standard.
 Research-focused positions at nonprofit institutions like Jackson Laboratory may qualify for cap-exempt H-1B petitions, which bypass the annual lottery.
 The O-1A is an alternative for scientists with significant publications, awards, or peer recognition in their field.

 Which cities in Maine have the most scientist sponsorship jobs?